mamuz/message-bridge/README.md

 Message Bridge
 =================

-Message Bridge let you trigger messages from anywhere in a procedural or in a object-oriented way.
+Message Bridge let you trigger messages from anywhere in a procedural or in an object-oriented way.
-A registered callback can dispatch all triggered messages.
+A registered callback can dispatch or forward all triggered messages.
-Main idea is to support a decoupled event driven application.
+Main idea is to support a decoupled event driven or aspect oriented application, thus object awareness to any logger or any event dispatcher is not needed.

 ## Installation